jsbaan/ai-app-from-scratch/lm-api/README.md

 # Language model API
-This directory does not contain any code but simply documents how to run the language model API as a Docker container.
+This directory does not contain any code but simply documents how to manually run the language model API as a Docker container.
+When running the full app, we use Docker Compose.

 I'm using the [llama.cpp inference engine](https://github.com/ggerganov/llama.cpp/blob/master) written in C/C++ that provides a [Docker API server image](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md)  implementing the popular [OpenAI API specification](https://github.com/openai/openai-openapi?tab=readme-ov-file).
 It comes with a basic UI for experimenting.